 Is Kalanchoe blossfeldiana poisonous?

-Though it is safe to humans, like all other succulents Florist Kalanchoe is toxic to cats, dogs, and livestock.
+Though it is safe for humans like all other succulents Florist Kalanchoe is toxic to cats, dogs, and livestock.
 These plants contain cardiac glycosides which are highly poisonous.

 If you are keeping pet cats or dogs at home, keep the Florist Kalanchoes away from their reach.
 Your pets can develop several symptoms of toxicity such as a change in the heartbeat, stomach upset, excessive salivation, diarrhea, and vomiting.